larsphilipp/AdvNum19_DataServer/README.md

 ...
 ```

 This will automatically populate the tables in our database at 23:30 from Monday to Friday with the data from Quandl and Yahoo Finance.
-In the unlikely case that there was a problem running the code we will be notified via e-mail.
+In case that there was a problem running the code via the cronjobs we will be notified via e-mail.

 <div align="right"><a href="#0">Back to top</a> </div>